 To update a configuration with the web console:

 Access the Configuration tab of the Web Console by either:

 Opening the web console from the link on the Tool -> Operations menu.
 After logging into the console, you can use the drop-down menu of:

 Select the bundle that you want to configure by either:

-A dialog will open.
-Here you can edit as required; for example, set the Log Level to
+A dialog box opens.
+Here you can edit as required.
+For example, set the Log Level to

 Updates are saved in the repository as configuration files.
-To locate these afterwards, (e.g. to include in a content package for use on another instance) you should make a note of the persistent identity (
+To locate these files afterwards to include in a content package for use on another instance, for example, make a note of the persistent identity (

 Your changes are immediately applied to the relevant OSGi configuration of the running system, no restart is required.